-Marie Kondo - rich and famous by tidying up
+Marie Kondo - rich and famous for cleaning up

 Marie Kondo has become rich and famous by being mercilessly rejected by other people.
 It works practically against the human collective drive.
 But it is much more efficient when things do not accumulate.
 How do you achieve this?